What’s The First Thing You Should Do When You Get Hacked?

 As quickly as possible, you should change the passwords for any affected accounts or devices.
 Make sure that the new passwords are secure and different from any others.
 Think about utilizing a password manager to develop and save passwords with a high level of complexity.
 Changing your passwords can help you recover control of the situation and stop the hacker from gaining additional access to your accounts.

-Turn on Two-Factor Authentication, often known as 2FA
+Turn on Two-Factor Authentication, Often Known as 2FA

 Always use two-factor authentication if it’s available.
 In addition to your password, a code or token is required for two-factor authentication, which adds an additional degree of security to the system.
 Even if they have your password, hackers will have a far more difficult time gaining access to your accounts because of this.